 - The theatre is operating a 2m social distancing regime for queuing and seating.
 This means new visible floor markings and reduced but safe capacity in the auditorium.

 - Our updated seating plan limits the seats that you can choose.
-Together with the one-way system, this means that audience members don’t have to pass by each other to get to their seats and have easy access in and out of their row.
+Together with the one-way system, this aims to minimise closeness between different groups, and allows you easy access in and out of your row.

 - We’ve installed multiple hand-sanitiser stations for our audience and staff.
 You must use these when entering our building and you must adhere to the NHS rules on handwashing.